DFE-Digital/education-benchmarking-and-insights/platform/README.md

 ```

 ### Running tests
-[comment]: <> (Are there any other tests for the APIs?
-Should we document at a high level what the tests are doing?)
 Tests will run when creating new Pull Requests and when code is merged into the main branch.
 #### Unit Tests
-[comment]: <> (Do the run requirements change if your using WSL vs cmd etc?
-I'd assume not, but just checking.)
-[comment]: <> (Can you add which directory you need to be in to run these please?)
-Run:
+From the root of the `platform` run
 ```
 dotnet test tests\Platform.Tests
 ```
 #### Functional Tests
-Add configuration in `appsetings.local.json`
+Add configuration in `appsetings.local.json` for `Platform.ApiTests`
 ```
 {
     "Insight": {